lichkitsch/campaigns/rules.md

 | Charisma | `CHA` | Performance, persuasion, deceit |

 ## Heart Points
 Characters (and some obstacles) have a resource called **heart points (HP)** that represents their overall integrity.
 On a positive outcome the player can roll their **damage dice** to reduce the obstacle's HP and on a negative outcome the narrator rolls the obstacle's damage dice to reduce the player's HP.
 When an obstacle reaches zero HP it is no longer a threat.
 If the player reaches zero HP they suffer a major narrative setback.
 Characters start with 10 max HP.
-When leveling up, the player rolls their new damage dice and increases their max HP by the result.
-They can also re-roll as many dice as their `CON` score.
+When leveling up, the player rolls their new damage dice and increases their max HP by the result, re-rolling as many dice as their `CON` score.

 | Level | Damage Dice |
 |:---:|:---:|